codebased-sh/codebased/ROADMAP.md

 - Display preview on the right side
 - Reset cursor position after new search
-- Exact match search on names
+- Exact match / keyword search on names
+- Search for usages, etc. instead of just definitions
 - Highlight relevant parts of the matched code
 - Reranking?
 - Syntax highlighting

 ## Changelog:

+### 0.1.13

+- [X] Refresh search screen with new results when index changes

 ### 0.1.12